 fill in the result into the Test Report.

-If Failing a test, a ‘Fail’ should be noted, and re-test may occur, any adjustments made for re-test should be reported and agreed.
-As far as possible, clarification for the difference between test and re-test should be given
+If Failing a test, a ‘Fail’ should be noted, and a re-test may occur.
+Any adjustments made for re-test should be reported and agreed upon.
+As far as possible, clarification for the difference between test and re-test should be given.

 Test Result